Updated August 24, 2023

 For many people, a partial swimming pool removal is the more desirable option simply because it costs less.
 It is also the most common method used among swimming pool removal contractors.

-- Fastest way to remove your pool - Inground pool removal can typically be completed in a two to five days (not counting prep time).
-If an Engineer is hired for backfill and compaction, that can add time, but the whole process can usually be completed in under a week.
+Inground pool removal can typically be completed in a two to five days (not counting prep time).
+If an engineer is hired for backfill and compaction, that can add time, but the whole process can usually be completed in under a week.

-- Most affordable - Partial removal requires less concrete breaking, less debris removal, and hauling costs, and less fill dirt, and less time.
-Add it all up and it can cost significantly less than a full removal.
+Partial removal requires less concrete breaking, less debris removal and hauling costs, less fill dirt, and less time.
+All of these savings add up to an average of 30% less than a full pool removal.

 Disadvantages of Partial Inground Pool Removal